Where the STEM jobs are

 Most courses will also offer a postgraduate qualification, usually a Postgraduate Certificate in Education (PGCE) - speak to your chosen course provider(s) to find out what qualification their course offers.

-The Get into Teaching website has more information on training courses.
+The Teaching website has more information on training courses.

 To encourage graduates to teach certain subjects, non-repayable bursaries of up to £26,000 are available in England.
 If you teach maths, you could get £30,000 – a £20,000 tax-free bursary while you train and a further £10,000 after tax once in teaching.
 Alternatively, you could be awarded a prestigious scholarship of £28,000, which provides additional support and benefits throughout your training year.
 Similar to the bursary, for a scholarship in maths you could receive £22,000 tax-free while you train and the same £10,000 after tax once in teaching.